 Educator Skill Training through the ABIA

-L4Life senior staff provide additional educator training workshops through ABIA.
-ABIA is Victoria’s peak body for ABA delivery.
-These professional development programs focus on training early childhood educators, teachers and integration aides on strategies and programs to help them effectively teach, and interact with, children with Autism.
+L4Life senior staff provide additional educator training workshops through ABIA, Victoria’s peak body for ASD-related ABA delivery.
+These professional development programs focus on training for early childhood educators, teachers and integration aides on strategies and programs to help them effectively teach and interact with children with Autism.

 “I feel that we have been so blessed to have been given the opportunity to have Sarah join us this year.
 Her expertise and wisdom have been outstanding in providing guidance and support to our staff.
 There is nothing out there that comes close to the professional support that Sarah has provided.
 Every staff member has embraced her and her advice.
 We will miss Sarah next year but know that the professional learning that she has provided will continue to improve teaching and learning for years to come.
 Thank you so much for enabling this sensational initiative.”